 nnoremap <Leader>g :ter git --no-pager<Space>

-again.
-Yeah, I'm easily annoyed.
-I need this mapping to not open a new split if I'm already in a
+got annoying again.
+Yeah, I’m easily annoyed.
+I need this mapping to not open a new split if I’m

 git output terminal window.
 Here’s what I’m using currently: